How to Screen Portugal Golden Visa Funds for Lower Risk

 Manager Track Record and Prior Fund-Cycle Evidence

-Manager quality is one of the strongest practical safety signals because Golden Visa funds depend on execution, reporting, valuation discipline, and eventual exits.
+Manager quality is one practical diligence factor, because Golden Visa funds depend on execution, reporting, valuation discipline, and eventual exits.

 A fund strategy can sound conservative while manager execution is weak.
 Compare managers by evidence, not only biography.